 License suspensions are not created equal.

-An administrative suspension -- one stemming from an unpaid traffic ticket or back child support -- is typically seen as a minor offense and will not have a huge affect on rates, Gusner says.
+An administrative suspension — one stemming from an unpaid traffic ticket or back child support — is typically seen as a minor offense and will not have a huge effect on rates.

-If the underlying cause of the suspension is a DUI, your rates usually go up dramatically, if you can find a company to insure you at all.
-Gusner warns that premiums will usually shoot up from 30 to 200 percent.
-In North Carolina, the increase could top 340 percent.
+If the underlying cause of the suspension is a DUI, your rates usually go up dramatically if you can find a company to insure you.